mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 {% include image.html file="do-not-disturb.jpg" alt="Do Not Disturb settings in Android" max_width="350px" class="img-border" img_link=true fig_caption="I permanently set my phone to Do Not Disturb." %}

 I discovered this solution by mistake.
-Intending to turn on "Do Not Disturb" during periods of deep focus, I'd often forget to re-enable notifications afterward.
+Intending to use "Do Not Disturb" only during periods of deep focus, I'd often forget to re-enable notifications afterward.
 It turned out that there was no need.

-My life was better without notifications.
+My life is better without notifications.
 If I want to check my texts, I check my texts.
 There's no need to see seven apps begging for my attention every time I take out my phone.

 ### Replace texts with phone calls